Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): AMMs, Uniswap and its forks

-Uniswap~\cite{adams2020uniswap} is the first decentralized application (DEX) to use the AMM model successfully.
-According to DefiLlama~\cite{defilama}, a popular DeFi statistics aggregator, Uniswap is the $5^{th}$ dApp by TVL (Total Value Locked, amount of money locked into smart contracts) with over 6 billion USD, while it is the $1^{th}$ among the AMMs.
-Uniswap was launched on Ethereum, but now it is also present on the Ethereum Layer 2 solutions Arbitrum and Optimism and on the Ethereum side chain Polygon Matic.
-Because of its popularity, its open-source smart contracts, and the copyleft license~\cite{uniswapv2license}, more than 50 protocols were born on several blockchains by forking Uniswap smart contracts in the last years.
-Uniswap is on its third version, but all its forks belong to the second version since the third one is under a Business Source License~\cite{businesssourcelicense}.
+Because of the success of this model, the popularity of Uniswap and its open-source smart contracts~\cite{uniswapv2license}, more than 50 protocols were born on several blockchains by forking Uniswap smart contracts in the last years.
+Uniswap is on its third version, but all its forks belong to the second version since the third one is under a Business Source License.
 For this reason, in this work, we focus on Uniswap V2 and its forks.
-One of the most popular fork of Uniswap is PancakeSwap, which lives in BSC, and it is the $1^{th}$ dApp by TVL on this blockchain with over 4 billion of USD locked in its smart contracts.
+One of the most popular forks of Uniswap is PancakeSwap, which lives on BSC.
+It is the $1^{th}$ dApp by TVL on this blockchain with over 4 billion USD locked in its smart contracts.

-In Uniswap V2, each pool consists of a pair of ERC-20 tokens.
-We can think of the liquidity pool as divided into two parts, each containing a single token, and both have an equivalent value.
-Let a pool consist of $x$ token A and $y$ token B. At each swap, the pool preserves $xy$.
-When a user swaps $a$ token A for token B (the user adds token A to the pool and takes token B from the pool), $x$ increases by $a$ and $y$ decreases by $b$, where $b$ is computed so that $xy$ does not change.
-The rate $a/b$ of the exchange is determined by the ratio of $x$ and $y$ in the pool.
-Consequently, the swap operation changes the current exchange rate, the value of token A decreases while the value of token B increases, and the two parts maintain the same value.

-Although Uniswap has some pools directly created by itself, anyone can leverage the protocol and create a new pool with a custom trading pair.
-This freedom allows the creator of the pool to establish the initial price of a new token, balancing the amount of liquidity added to the liquidity pool.